Culinary Arts and Nutrition (CAN)

 Baking and Pastry Fundamentals is an introductory-level baking course exploring the science and art of small-scale and high-volume commercial production of classical and modern pastries and baked goods.
 Students will gain an understanding of basic ingredients, equipment and techniques used in the production and presentation of plated desserts, as well as the display and storage of pastries and baked goods.
 Special fee.

 Co-requisite: CAN 401

 CAN 405 - Retail Baking and Merchandising

 This course educates and exposes the students to quantity production of baked goods for retail sale.
 Students will gain understanding of basic ingredients, equipment and techniques used in the production of pastries and baked goods, as well as experience in the presentation, display and storage of baked goods for sale to customers.
-The student will experience the baker’s contribution to a retail bakery, a restaurant, catering business, event businesses (weeding cakes), cottage industries, etc. Special fee.
+The student will experience the baker's contribution to a retail bakery, a restaurant, catering business, event businesses (wedding cakes), cottage industries, etc. Special fee.
 Prereq: CAN 401, 403, and 404.

 CAN 407 - Hospitality Sanitation and Safety

 This course covers the repsonsibilities of food service operators for food safety and sanitation.
 Students learn safe food production policies and procedures, how to implement HACCP standards, pest control, and crisis management, with an overall focus on learning to take a proactive approach to maintaining a safe food environment.
 Students sit for the National Restaurant ServSafe Exam.